simple-crypto/simple-website/contributing.md

 ---
 # {{ page.title }}

-**The scheme below is pending approval.
-We are unfortunately not yet able to accept contributions for now.**

 We welcome contributions to our projects through bug reports, code and documentation contributions, etc. to our projects.
 Please see our <a href="https://github.com/simple-crypto/">Github page</a>.
 You can also submit contributions by <a href="mailto:info@simple-crypto.dev">e-mail</a>.

 Before we can accept your code/documentation contributions, we need you to sign a contributor license agreement (CLA).
 This aims to: